303dog/makeup-store-app/README.md

 # Extra info you might be interested in

 ## Landing Page
 The landing page is viewable logged in or out.
 If a user is not logged in, the "Add to Cart" buttons don't render and the header says "Sign In / Login".
 If the user is logged in, the header will have a log out option and a link to their cart.
 The header behaves this way on every page to avoid users accessing the cart before signing in.
 If the user tries to access routes that are not directly accessible through the page and for which they don't have access rights, they will be redirected to the main page again.
+The main product page can also be sorted by product category.
+This is to make browsing more enjoyable and faster, of course!
 <img src="./public/img/Ruby Makeup Landing Page.png" />